 The Ultimate New House Checklist

-Let’s cut to the chase, the new home journey can be overwhelming.
-You’re excited to start your new life, but getting there can feel like a lifetime of preparation.
-From internet to comforters to crock pots, there are a lot of things to do on your new house checklist before moving into a new home.
-If you don’t stay organized, move-in day can be a total bust.
-Lucky for you, this essentials new home checklist and our Epic Moving Checklist will put your mind at ease and simplify the moving process — download it today to start checking things off.
+Let’s cut to the chase, buying a home and moving into it is a stressful process.
+You’re excited to start your new life but getting there can feel like a lifetime of preparation.
+From transferring utilities to packing and unpacking, there are a lot of things to do before and after moving into a new home.
+And if you don’t stay organized, the move-in day might be overwhelming.
+Lucky for you, this new home checklist and our Epic Moving Checklist will put your mind at ease and simplify the moving process — download it today to start checking things off.

 Moving in a hurry?
-Not ready to tackle the entire list quite yet?
 Then start with the essentials — we’ve prioritized them in this post.

 The New House Checklist: Pre-Move Essentials

-Before moving into your new house, there are a couple of big tasks you’ll need to prioritize.
-If you knock these off your new home checklist, the rest of the process will run smoothly.
+Before moving into your new house, there are a couple of big tasks you’ll want to prioritize.
+If you knock these off your new home checklist, the rest of the process should be a lot less chaotic.

-No one likes moving into a dead zone.
-Make sure you’re up and running before move-in day by setting up services that work for you.
 Do your homework in order to know where you stand in order to compare pricing and figure out what service providers will best suit your needs.
-Schedule installation at least 2-3 weeks in advance to ensure that your services are activated in a timely manner and to also get the appointment slot that is most convenient for you.
+And if you’re not locked into a long-term contract, moving might be the perfect time to try a new service and take advantage of possible new customer discounts.
 Compare cable and internet providers who serve your new address, order service, and schedule your installation appointment.

 3. Update your address